maxim-tikhon/article-hub/README.md

 The **GitHub Actions** configuration can be found in */.github/workflows*.
 CI pipeline includes running all types of tests, the project and Storybook builds, running linting.

-Husky pre-commit hooks includes runnig linters.
+Husky pre-commit hooks includes runnig linters for staged file.
 The configuration can be found in */.husky*.

 ----